10216 Lee Rd, Boynton Beach, FL – Palm Beach County, Florida 145,188-acre (587.55 km2) wildlife sanctuary

 Efram came back to the hotel, he had accomplished what he came for.
 With no further obligations other than to go home, we decided that we would take the back roads.

-In this case a two-lane blacktop highway, one lane going one direction one lane going in the other, through the foothills of the Appalachian Mountains.
-So, we started driving south, Tennessee is beautiful in that part of the state.
-Had a nice conversation with a local guy, when we stopped to take a couple of shots.
+In this case a two-lane blacktop highway, through the foothills of the Appalachian Mountains.
+We started driving south, Tennessee is beautiful in that part of the state.
+We had a nice conversation with a local guy, when we stopped to take a couple of shots.
 Comes to your attention very quickly that there lots of churches, it would be an understatement, that most of the buildings that are not houses, are churches. and then of course as you go further south into South Carolina, Georgia I think they are now competing with Dollar General.

 Oh – While I was out of the car to take the previous image, Efram was parked in this Church Parking lot.